 If you use the Roku box directly, they should appear immediately.
 Navigate to Home, Streaming Channels, Games and browse the list.
 Select a game to add the channel and it should appear right away.
 Just select the game within the Games channel on the Roku to play.

-Know of any other great Roku games we should try?
-Tell us about them below!
+Do you know of any other great Roku games we should try?
+If so, please us about them below in the comments!